 Prevention

 The best method of prevention is to reduce risk factors.
-These are the same ones that can trigger, worsen the disease when it is already established or exacerbate its symptoms.
+These are the same factors that can trigger, worsen the disease when it is already established, or exacerbate its symptoms.

-- Maintain a balanced diet and an appropriate weight.
-Avoid large meals, especially dinner, alcoholic beverages, and limit carbonated beverages.
+- Maintain a balanced diet and a healthy weight.
+Avoid heavy meals, especially dinner, alcoholic beverages, and limit carbonated drinks.

 - Avoid very cold environments.

-- Reduce air pollution in the home by eliminating chimney smoke and other irritants.
+- Reduce indoor air pollution by eliminating chimney smoke and other irritants.

 - Get vaccinated against influenza and pneumococcus to reduce the risk or prevent these common respiratory infections.